 Under her direction, Notre Dame increased the size of the Law School faculty through lateral and entry-level hires and built curricular strengths in business and international law as well as intellectual property.
 The Law School also launched a Low-Income Taxpayer Clinic, an Intellectual Property and Entrepreneurship Clinic that has been certified by the U.S.P.T.O. for patent and trademark cases, and seven new programs of study that allow students to develop an expertise in special areas of law and policy.

-Dean Newton oversaw the development of four new interdisciplinary programs that enrich the study of law by incorporating insights from other disciplines, a three-year JD/MBA dual degree, and a Master of Science in Patent Law.
+Dean Newton oversaw the development of a three-year JD/MBA dual degree and four new interdisciplinary programs that enrich the study of law by incorporating insights from other disciplines.
 During her tenure the Law School also expanded its LLM program to include foreign lawyers who wish to study in South Bend as well as in London.

 Internationally, Dean Newton worked with the Law School’s London Law Centre to open the school’s London program to students interested in spending a single semester in the UK as well as to those who are able to participate in full-year and summer programs.
 As part of an expansion of the international curriculum that includes a program of study in global law, the law school has also entered into student exchange programs in partnership with the Peking and Tsinghua University law schools in China, the Pontifical University of Chile, Bocconi University in Italy, Trinity School of Law in Dublin, and the University of Lucerne School of Law in Switzerland.